Which geocoders work best?

 Esri’s ArcGIS Online Geocoding Service is a paid service that requires credits to use.
 There’s a limited amount of addresses (250 or so) to can geocode at a time with a free account of Esri ArcGIS Online.
 But it’s a matter of getting your addresses in a CSV (name, address, city, state, zip code) and importing them as a CSV layer.

 ArcGIS Desktop has its own way to geocode using your own parcel or street data.
 Instead of consuming credits with the ArcGIS Online World Geocoding Service, you can create an address locator.
 This way when you type an address with the Geocoding Toolbar, it can pinpoint the location based on your inputs.

 Mapbox boasts one of the biggest userbases with companies like Facebook, Shopify, and Pinterest leveraging their services as a whole.
-By using APIs, developers programmatically access Mapbox tools and services into their projects.
+By using APIs, developers programmatically access Mapbox tools and services in their projects.
 One of their biggest APIs includes their geocoding and reverse geocoding service.

-If you want to give their geocoding service a test-drive, try their Geocoding Playground.
-We types in a couple of addresses (some ambiguous) and the results were outstanding.
+If you want to give their geocoding service a test drive, try their Geocoding Playground.
+We typed in a couple of addresses (some ambiguous) and the results were outstanding.
 Geocoding is also available in Mapbox Studio, as well as an API.